idrees11/gnn-topology-ablation/README.md

 🏆 Leaderboard

+The leaderboard is automatically updated when you submit your solution.

+The leaderboard shows:

+Rank

+Team Name

-Ranked by Macro F1-score (higher is better)
+Macro F1-score

-Ties are broken by submission time
+Submission Time

-Leaderboard is maintained in:
+Leaderboard file:

 leaderboard/leaderboard.md